Direct Debit helps charities and fundraising organisations cut the costs of fundraising and reduce admin.

 Fundraising is a huge cost to a charity, and one that everyone wants to minimise.
 The average charity spends 12p on fundraising for every £1 of voluntary income.
 The smaller you can make this cost, the more impact you can have.

 One way to do this is to reduce the costs of processing donations.
 Using credit or debit cards typically costs around 2-3% per transaction + a flat fee of 20-30p.
-In comparison, Direct Debit typically costs much less.
-GoCardless charges 1% per transaction, capped at £2, and offers scale pricing.
+In comparison, Direct Debit typically costs much less, and GoCardless offers competitive pricing options.

 Taking payments by cheque, cash and standing order is a huge administrative burden for charities and fundraising organisations, particularly as there is no automated reporting system.